-Today is World Environment Day and although we are starting to change mindsets we still have a long way to go before alleviating our footprint on our planet.
+As we mark World Environment Day (5th June 2019), we are starting to change mindsets but we still have a long way to go before alleviating our footprint on our planet.
 Misean Cara’s Project Officer Don Lucey highlights some of our funded projects that are making good inroads in the area of developing climate resilient communities in countries of the Global South.
 Read Don’s blog below.

 Building Climate Resilient Communities

 Climate change continues to have a major impact on the livelihoods of the poor.
 Over the coming decades, most of the growth in the world’s population will be in the Global South, where many people depend on rain-fed agriculture for their survival.
 Africa’s population is expected to double to 2.4 billion people by 2050.
 The demand for livelihoods and food security is on the rise.
 Even though two-thirds of the uncultivated arable land in the world is in Africa, the African farmer is increasingly susceptible to climate change.
 Notably, women and girls are more severely affected by climate change than men.
 They constitute the majority of the agricultural labour force in small-scale and subsistence farming, and encounter its effects at first hand.
 When food is scarce, female family members often get the smallest portions, thus compromising their health and well-being.